dotnet/training-tutorials/content/asp.net/getting-started/controller-dependencies.md

 Do we care if the database connection is to a real database or not for the purpose of, say, a unit test?
 Do we want to know in this (and every) class how to setup the database connection?
 Do we want the responsibility of creating the service?
 "Probably not," is the likely answer to all of these.

-If our controller _needs_ to access the `PersonService` our only other option is to force whichever code is creating an instace of the `PersonController` to provide it to us.
+If our controller _needs_ to access the `PersonService` our only other option is to force whichever code is creating an instance of the `PersonController` to provide it to us.
 This is a pattern known as [Inversion of Control](http://deviq.com/inversion-of-control/), and it allows us to push the creation of dependencies outside of our controller proper.
 It also gives us the beneficial side effect of _explicitly_ stating our dependencies, for no code can instantiate our class without providing them to us through our public constructor.
 This is known as the [Explicit Dependencies Principle] (http://deviq.com/explicit-dependencies-principle/).

 ## The Explicit Dependencies Principle
 Let's flip that code on its head now to see what that will look like, requiring our dependencies to be passed in: